Tuarangisaurus: Discovery

 In 2017, a complete specimen (CM Zfr 115), originally belonging to Mauisaurus, has been reassigned to this genus.
-In 2018, Otero and colleagues reported a juvenile specimen which indicated the ontogeny of this plesiosaur.
+In 2018, Otero and colleagues redescribed the juvenile specimen NZGS CD427 elucidating the ontogeny of this plesiosaur.
 The specimen had many features common with the holotype, but it differed in the orientation of the maxilla along with the number of teeth present in it.